AnticOwl/anticowl.github.io/_posts/2024-07-21-Doom-Eternal.md

 ![image](/images/DOOMEternal-01.png)

 ## Photo Mode Anytime and Image Quality
-{% include note.html content="ReShade works only via the installer.
-Be sure to activate 'Enable ReShade in Vulkan Globally'." %}

 In `%USERPROFILE%\Documents\Saved Games\id Software\DOOMEternal\base` create a new file called `myconfig.cfg` and copy the content below in it.
 Save it when done.